Finnish Language and Culture 1 (5 cr)

 Exam dates and re-exam possibilities

-There will be a mid-course exam and a final exam.
+There will be two supervised assignments (mid-term test and final test), and they will be organized in the middle of the course and in the end of the course.
 The students will be informed about the days during the course.

 Internationality